French Louie: Louie Seymore, trapper

 It became too civilized for Louie at Lewey Lake, and he moved on to the Jessup River, where he built another cabin and stayed there for one winter.
 From there he built a camp in a clearing on the Indian Lake-Newton Corners road.
 Next he built a cabin at Cedar Lakes.
 Trapping took him to Pillsbury Lake, where he built two lean-tos facing each other.
 Louie left his pack and gun with Dave Sturgis and went to a circus with some lumberjacks, and did not return with them.
 When he again headed back to the wilderness, he ended up in the vicinity of Moosehead Lake in Maine.
 He was not there long because he killed a moose out of season and got away on a river log drive.
 He said he left no tracks getting out of the state of Maine.
 This time he settled not at Cedar Lakes, but nearer to Newton Corners.
 He did odd jobs, and cleared several acres of timber for Dave Sturgis.

 Twice yearly, Louie would return to Speculator with his winter haul of furs and pelts on a narrow hand sled of his own making.
-Arriving on the top of Page Hill where he could overlook the growing town, he would emit a series of wild animal cries and howls that would signal to the children of the town that he had arrived once more.
+Arriving on the top of Page Hill, he would emit a series of wild animal cries and howls that would signal to the children of the town that he had arrived once more.
 They would come running to him and he would never be shy about buying them candy or giving out nickels and dimes.
 When children asked him to show off his animal cries or mimic an owl, he would always oblige.
-He always felt he could connect to children because of their imagination and appreciation to the world of the forest and seldom had much use for grown-ups.